neutrinolabs/xrdp/readme.txt

-Xserver is the files needed to build an rdp specific X11 server COPYING is the licence file design.txt is an attempt to expain the project design prog_std.txt is an attemp to explain the programming standard used
+Xserver is the files needed to build an rdp specific X11 server COPYING is the licence file design.txt is an attempt to expain the project design prog_std.txt is an attempt to explain the programming standard used

 since version 0.5.0 we switch to autotool to build xrdp